Quick Tips

 The reason we discussed levels in (1) above is because once we decide WHERE to place the pedal in the chain, we need to adjust input and output levels to match our desired hardware configuration.
 When audio levels are properly matched, we have several choices where to insert the ToneX pedal.

 1) As simply another gain-type pedal on your pedalboard, running into a guitar amp.
 This is the easiest conceptually, as we only need match the ToneX input and (mainly) output levels as per the rest of our pedals; which is likely somewhere around (-10db - instrument level).
 As to which effects in the ToneX preset we use and how much, nothing is illegal.
 But there are some points to consider: (a) sometimes an IR speaker cab has a nice sound through an amp, but more likely won’t sound good simply because a lot of IR captures lose immediacy in the sound stage. (b) Reverb.
 Very little, if any so that you can put reverb near last in your pedalboard chain. (c) Compression - to taste.
 You know your system and playing style.
 Bottom line is that sometimes we want the ToneX to only be part of the total sound.
-With the upcoming new effects, you will have even more options, but generally best to place any modulation or time-based effects after overdrive or distortion as a rule of thumb.
+With the new effects (new reverb, delay, chorus, phaser, flanger, rotary, tremolo), you will have even more options, but generally best to place any modulation or time-based effects after overdrive or distortion as a rule of thumb.

 2) As a pedalboard-direct-to-recording or live mixing console rig.
 In this case, we have a few options.
 If we are modifying the pedalboard configuration (above), we can either keep the same drive-modulation-time-based fx type signal chain, OR we can make the ToneX pedal more like a final amplification stage of our chain.
 Either can work on its way to a DI box.
 As to the output level setting on the ToneX, often times, sound engineers may not want a +4db feed from the guitar; as they may have their channels set up for -10db.
 Again, this is why we need to be ready to adjust to the venue and ready to level-match everything.
 So when we do decide to run the ToneX last and pretend it’s a real amp at the end of the pedal chain, we would likely follow that with a DI box for best results on its way to the console.
 Most DI boxes can accept a standard range of db input levels; so anything from -10db to +4db should work.